Science Math Resource Center

 News and Upcoming Events:

 Apply to host a fully funded geospatial skills camp in YOUR Montana community!
-Learn more at our information webinar on Nov.
-29 ata 6:30pm
+Applications are due Dec.
+22

 The MSU Science Math Resource Center has been funded by the Air Force Office ofScientific Research to create "Exploring Our Place: Geospatial Skills Camps for Rural Montana Youth."